 Read on for our favorite spots to see cherry blossoms in Westchester and the Hudson Valley, and find more fun springtime destinations and outings in our Spring Fun Guide.

 Where to See Cherry Blossoms in Westchester

-The Cherry blossoms are gorgeous at Harbor Island Park.
+The cherry blossoms are gorgeous at Harbor Island Park in Mamaroneck.

-Located at Mamaroneck Avenue and Boston Post Road, the 44-acre Harbor Island Park is home to hundreds of Kwanzan double flower pink cherry trees.
-With views of the Long Island Sound, playgrounds, a spray park and sandy beach, ball fields, and picnic tables, Harbor Island is wonderfully suited for a day trip.
+Located at Mamaroneck Avenue and Boston Post Road, the 44-acre Harbor Island Park is home to hundreds of Kwanzan double-flower pink cherry blossom trees.
+With views of the Long Island Sound, playgrounds, ball fields, picnic tables, a spray park, and a sandy beach, Harbor Island Park is wonderfully suited for a day trip.
 Currently, swimming is prohibited and the beach will not be staffed until the summer beach season.
 Parking in Harbor Island Park is FREE during the spring, but fees are charged beginning on May 26, 2023.

-Where to See Cherry Blossoms in Putnam County
+Where to See Cherry Blossoms in the Hudson Valley

 Boscobel's beautiful weeping cherry trees come alive each spring, and their blooms usually last for about two weeks.
 The garden and grounds are open daily from 9am-sunset.
 Admission is $14 for adults, $12 for seniors, and $7 for children ages 4-18.
 Children under age 4 enter for FREE.
 Reservations are recommended to visit and can be booked online.

 See the lovely blooms at Orange County Arboretum.

-While these grounds include a few cherry trees in its Asian Tea Garden, plus other flowering trees, the real star is the extensive tulip display that usually blooms mid-April through mid-May, depending on the weather.
-The 53 acres of gardens, trees, and walkways are located in Thomas Bull Memorial Park (use the Grove Street entrance) and are open to the public free of charge from dawn to dusk year-round.
-While you're at Thomas Bull, check out the spectacularly awesome Sally's Dream playground.
+While these grounds include a few cherry trees in its Asian Tea Garden, plus other flowering trees, the real star is the extensive tulip display that blooms from mid-April through mid-May, depending on the weather.
+The 53 acres of gardens, trees, and walkways are located in Thomas Bull Memorial Park (use the Grove Street entrance) and are open to the public FREE from dawn to dusk year-round.
+While you're at Thomas Bull, check out the spectacularly awesome Sally's Dream Playground.

 This post, originally published in 2018, is updated annually.
-Photos courtesy of the parks and arboretums
+Photos courtesy of the parks, arboretums, and gardens